LAStools/LAStools/bin/lascolor_README.txt

   only the TIF format is supported.
 The world coordinates need to be either in GeoTIFF tags or in an accompanying *.tfw file.

+  By default the 8 bit RGB colors of the TIF file will be scaled up to 16 bits in order to comform the LAS specification.
+Use the option '-dont_scale_rgb_up' to avoid this automatic up-scaling.

+  By default the LiDAR points falling outside of the image or that fall into a no-data area of the image will not be colored.
+Use option '-zero_rgb' to set their color to (0/0/0) instead,

   Please license from martin@rapidlasso.com before using lascolor commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero,